 Tummy Tuck (Abdominoplasty)Request Your Consultation

 Having a flatter, toned stomach can seem unattainable if you’re skin is stretched after losing weight.
 Even exercise and dieting aren’t enough to produce visible changes.
 That’s why many women and men choose to undergo abdominoplasty, usually called a tummy tuck, at our practice outside St. Louis.
 Tummy tuck surgery can restore confidence in your body after having children, or losing a significant amount of weight.
 At MidAmerica Plastic Surgery, Dr. Ryan Diederich is a board-certified plastic surgeon who combines experience and advanced training with a friendly personality to create a positive experience for patients.

 Southern Illinois residents considering tummy tuck surgery find our Maryville location more convenient than driving into St. Louis for the procedure.
-We invite you to request a consultation request a consultation with Dr. Diederich, or give us a call at (618) 288-7855 to schedule an appointment.
+We invite you to request a consultation with Dr. Diederich, or give us a call at (618) 288-7855 to schedule an appointment.